Illinois to Kentucky Car Shipping You Can Count On

 How much does it cost to ship a car from Illinois to Kentucky?

-How long does it take to ship a car from Illinois to Kentucky?
+Can I ship a non-running car from Illinois to Kentucky?

 Is my vehicle insured during transport from Illinois to Kentucky?